Lentil and vegetable soup with perserved lemon

 Salt, to taste

-Meanwhile, stem the spinach and cut into thin ribbons.
+Meanwhile, stem the spinach and cut it into thin ribbons.
 When the lentils are cooked, taste and adjust salt and spices.
 Add the spinach and simmer for 2 minutes till the spinach has turned a bright green.
 Take off the heat.
 Do not let the spinach turn a drab grey.

 Add the minced preserved lemon and lime/lemon juice and mix in well.
 Taste and adjust tartness.